pedroszattoni/amazon-challenge/README.md

 ## Usage

 To test the code in this repository, you need to follow the steps:
-1. Download the Amazon Challenge datasets [here](https://aws.amazon.com/marketplace/pp/prodview-rqkdusd3nz3mw);
+1. Download the Amazon Challenge datasets [here](https://aws.amazon.com/marketplace/pp/prodview-rqkdusd3nz3mw).
 2. Run `process_data.py`.
-This script preprocesses the datasets and splits them per depot (needs to be run only once);
+This script preprocesses the datasets and splits them per depot (needs to be run only once).
 3. Run `main.py`.
-This script can be executed in the terminal/command line or an IDE.
+This script can be executed in the terminal/command line or IDE.

 The following Python packages are required:
-- `numpy`;
+- `numpy`.
-- [`invopt`](https://github.com/pedroszattoni/invopt): this package is used to solve the IO problem;
+- [`invopt`](https://github.com/pedroszattoni/invopt): this package is used to solve the IO problem.
 - `gurobipy` or `ortools`: our IO approach to the Amazon Challenge requires a Traveling Salesperson Problem (TSP) solver.
 Two options are available: one using Gurobi, which solves the TSP to optimality (slow), and one using Google OR Tools, which solves the TSP approximately (fast).

 ## Citing